Green Pea Guacamole

 Oh, you guys.
 I have been waiting for over a month to share this fabulous recipe with you!

 Guacamole is one of my all-time favorite foods.
-And although traditional guac is really healthy – I have little self control with this particular food.
+And although traditional guacamole is really healthy – I have little self control with this particular food.
 It’s so easy to “accidentally” eat 500 calories worth of guacamole.
 You know what I mean?

 Which is why this skinny guacamole recipe rocks my world.
 It meets my most strict requirements: